Switch from fossil fuels! Divest your bank and energy supplier

 Once we put money in our bank accounts, we tend to think that it just sits there until we spend it.
 But in fact, those hard-earned £ can be invested anywhere in the world, and not necessarily in ways we would approve of.
 From UK fracking sites to coal mines in Colombia, banks pursue profit at the expense of the climate.

-Assets in coal, oil and gas extraction, 2012
+Assets in coal, oil and gas extraction (all figures are the sum total from 2014-2016)

 Check out some more ethical banking alternatives on the Move Your Money website.